Projects

 and normalization

-2023 Fast Company’s Innovation by Design Award
+2023 Fast Company’s Innovation by Design Awards

 2023 AIA Honolulu Award of Excellence